 Like all finches, Gouldian finches are active birds and must be provided space in which to fly.
 Anyone interested in owning pet Gouldian finches should be prepared to purchase the largest flight cage they can for their new companions.
 Most Gouldian finches shy away from human interaction, so providing out of cage time isn't really an option.
 Because Gouldian finches spend the majority of their lives in their cages, providing a large cage that gives them access to free flight is key to their health and happiness.

 Common Health Issues

-Gouldian finches can be susceptible to to air-sac mite infection, especially if they are stressed.
+Gouldian finches can be susceptible to air-sac mite infection, especially if they are stressed.
 Such infections require immediate attention from an experienced veterinarian.
-Gouldian finches are also be susceptible to scaly face, which is caused by a mite that affects the skin around the beak and eyes, as well as on the legs.
+Gouldian finches are also susceptible to scaly face, which is caused by a mite that affects the skin around the beak and eyes, as well as on the legs.
 If your finch develops overgrown nails or beak, seek the help of a good bird groomer or vet.

 More Pet Bird Species and Further Research

 If you are interested in similar pet bird species, look into: